FraunhoferISST/DataspaceConnector/docs/pages/deployment/bootstrapping.md

 ## Configuration

 The bootstrapping feature is disabled by default.
-To enable it, change the `bootstrap.active=false` value in the `application.properties` to `true`.
+To enable it, change the `bootstrap.enabled=false` value in the `application.properties` to `true`.
 Then, follow the steps below.

 ## Registering Elements at the Connector